 JAMES G. QUEEN

 James Queen passed away December 9, 2019.
-A resident of Valdese, GA, he was 96 and was appropriately buried with military honors.
+A resident of Valdese, NC, he was 96 and was appropriately buried with military honors.

 James served on destroyers during WWII, including as Seaman 1c aboard the Emmons from January, 1943 until late 1943.